Scalable Implicit Solvers with Dynamic Mesh Adaptation for a Relativistic Drift-Kinetic Fokker-Planck-Boltzmann Model: Numerical results

-The convergence of the numerical solution, expressed in the relative error to the known exact solution~\eqref{eqn:exactCollisionMMS}, is listed in the rightmost column of Table~\ref{tab:manufactured} denoted \emph{Relative error}.
+\editBOne{The convergence of the numerical solution, expressed in the error to the known exact solution~\eqref{eqn:exactCollisionMMS}, is listed in the rightmost column of Table~\ref{tab:manufactured} denoted \emph{Error}.
 The errors decrease with each additional level of refinement by a factor of 1/2 or less.
-Simultaneously the number of total cells is increasing by a factor of $\sim$3, as opposed to a factor of 4 if the refinement was performed uniformly.
+Simultaneously the number of total cells is increasing by a factor of $\sim$3, as opposed to a factor of 4 if the refinement was performed uniformly.} {The errors of the numerical solution relative to the known exact solution~\eqref{eqn:exactCollisionMMS} and the order of convergence of these errors are listed in the two rightmost columns of Table~\ref{tab:manufactured}.
+The error initially decreases with an order that is around 0.6 at coarser levels of refinement (first three rows of Table~\ref{tab:manufactured}).
+As the levels of refinement increase, the order of convergence also increases, and it reaches a value of around two.
+From this we observe an asymptotic order of convergence of $\sim$2 for our numerical scheme with adaptive meshes.
+The lower order of error reduction that is present at coarser meshes is likely due to the specific function that represents the manufactured solution.
+A sufficiently refined mesh may be necessary to capture certain oscillations of that sinusoidal function before the desired asymptotic order of convergence can be observed. }